| LATEST

 Mary entered the Iditarod.
 She had a team of eight

 dogs, the smallest team in the entire race.
+Everyone was aware that women were racing that

 year and the spotlight was really on Mary.
 The men